nmn0gueira/split-mpc-pipeline/README.md

 > End-to-end tests require the relevant matching binaries to be built.

 ## About
-This project was developed as part of [Evaluating End-to-End MPC Pipelines for Statistical Data Analysis](#) with the goal of demonstrating secure data collaboration using multi-party computation.
+This project was developed as part of [Evaluating End-to-End MPC Pipelines for Statistical Data Analysis](#) and [Privacy-Preserving Analysis of Misinformation Data](#) with the goal of demonstrating privacy-preserving data analysis using multi-party computation.
+This is research software and is not intended for production use.